From Maximum of Intervisit Times to Starving Random Walks

 Several comments on Eqs. \eqref{eq:momN}-\eqref{eq:momR}, echoing the results of the $1d$ nearest neighbour starving RW \cite{benichou2014depletion,Benichou_2016} case recalled in the introduction, are in order. (i) The fluctuations of $N_{\mathcal{S}}, \;T_{\mathcal{S}}$ and $R_{\mathcal{S}}$ are relevant for all RWs classes, as the average and the standard deviation grow similarly.
 This highlights the importance of the distribution, Eq.~\eqref{dist_N_S} (and Eqs.~\eqref{eq:x}-\eqref{eq:TransDistMn}). (ii) Averages of these observables grow algebraically for recurrent (and marginal) RWs.
 This generalizes the case of a regular 1d starving RW to the case of general recurrent RWs.
 Strikingly, the mean lifetime is linear with the starvation index ${\cal S}$ for all recurrent walks (independently of $\mu$).
 On the other hand, the averages of $N_{\mathcal{S}}, \;T_{\mathcal{S}}$ and $R_{\mathcal{S}}$ become stretch-exponentially large for transient RWs.
 Note that the mean-field exponential behavior is, as it should, recovered in the limit $d_\text{f}\to\infty$. (iii) The distributions of all these observables obey asymptotically a single-parameter scaling for any value of $\mu$.
 This extends the result known for $d_\text{w}=2$ in the $1d$ case \cite{benichou2014depletion,Benichou_2016} to general Markovian starving RWs.

 We have shown that the maximum of the inter-visit times of general Markovian RWs assume simple, universal limit distributions.
 We have determined the corresponding rescaled variables and the asymptotic of the limit distributions.
 Beyond this fundamental aspect, we have shown that these results have applications in foraging theory.
-They have enabled us to determine the statistics of a variety of key observables of the $d$ dimensional starving RW problem, and to reveal their universal features. \\
+They have enabled us to determine the statistics of a variety of key observables of the $d$ dimensional starving RW problem, and to reveal their universal features.
+While the universality breaks down when the inter-visit times correlations cannot be neglected, as is the case for smooth processes (such as the Random Acceleration Process \cite{Godreche:2021}, see SM), our results hold for RWs on graphs with strongly inhomogeneous degree distributions (see SM for the typical example of the $(u,v)$ flowers \cite{Rozenfeld:2007,Meyer:2012}). \\

 {\it Acknowledgments.--} We thank J. Br\'emont, J. Klinger, P. Krapivsky and S. Redner for useful discussions. \\ \\